Caesar Baronius: Life

-Baronio was educated at Veroli and Naples, where he commenced his law studies in October 1556.
-At Rome, he obtained his doctorate in canon law and civil law.
-After this, he became a member of the Congregation of the Oratory in 1557 under Philip Neri, a future saint, and was ordained to the subdiaconate on 21 December 1560 and to the diaconate on 20 May 1561.
+Contacts with such illustrious humanist-reformers and the charismatic Neri brought about a dramatic change in the young Baronio.
+As a result he switched his main interest from law to theology.
+In 1557 Baronio became a member of the Congregation of the Oratory founded by Philip Neri, and was ordained to the subdiaconate on 21 December 1560 and to the diaconate on 20 May 1561.
 Ordination to the priesthood followed in 1564.
-He succeeded Philip Neri as superior of the Roman Oratory in 1593.